Michaelvvt/EspressiScale/README.md

 **Touch controls:**
 - **Left Display:** Starts and stops timer
 - **Right Display:** Tares weight and resets timer
+- **Long Press (3 seconds):** Toggles between EspressiScale and Acaia-compatible BLE mode

 **Power:**
   - Touch the display anywhere to wake it up
   - The scale will automatically enter deep sleep after 5min with no use

 **Bluetooth:**
-  - The scale automatically advertises as "EspressiScale" via Bluetooth
+  - **EspressiScale mode:** The scale advertises as "EspressiScale" via Bluetooth
     - Compatible with Gaggiuino using the esp-arduino-ble-scales library
     - You can remotely tare the scale, start/stop/reset the timer, and receive weight and timer data
+  - **Acaia-compatible mode:** The scale advertises as "Acaia" and mimics Acaia scale BLE protocol
+    - Compatible with apps that support Acaia scales like Fellow, Artisan, and others
+    - Provides the same functionality (weight, timer, tare) using the widely-supported Acaia protocol

 **Update:**
    - Update using "scaleIP"/update